teresa-tommy/VideoCaptioningCapstone/README.md

 Here, notebooks to run the CNN-LSTM and evaluation metrics are included.
 The LLaVA model was tested directly through its published UI.

+For more information on our research and findings, read [our paper](https://virginiatech-my.sharepoint.com/:b:/g/personal/aarian_vt_edu/EZlzjoVQiepIresLqWpVmLEBeYLaiXovDFbAHn00-9w_CA?e=KXZVF6).

 ## Notebooks

 ### Notebook 1: Metrics.ipynb